aAyase/EnglishTranslation/README.md

 ## Contributions

 We welcome your contributions in form of issues or pull requests.
-You may also visit the Tree of Savior Discourse to discuss about the translations.
+You may also visit the Tree of Savior Forums to discuss about the translations.

 ## Game Screenshots